 Recipe adapted from my zucchini bread and the blueberry maple muffins in my cookbook, Love Real Food.

 *Oil options: I love coconut oil here.
 I used unrefined coconut oil and can hardly taste it in the final product.
 Olive oil might lend an herbal note to the muffins, if you’re into that (I tested with California Olive Ranch’s “Everyday” variety and couldn’t even taste it).
 Vegetable oil has a neutral flavor, but the average vegetable/canola oil is highly processed, so I recommend using cold-pressed sunflower oil or grapeseed oil if possible.

 Change it up: Use chocolate chips or small/chopped dried fruit instead of the nuts.

 Make it vegan: Use maple syrup instead of honey, replace the eggs with flax eggs and choose non-dairy milk, such as almond milk.

 Make it dairy free: Choose non-dairy milk (I used almond milk).

 Make it egg free: Replace the eggs with flax eggs.

-Make it gluten free: Bob’s Red Mill’s all-purpose gluten-free mix works well in quick breads like this.
+Make it gluten free: Bob’s Red Mill’s all-purpose gluten-free mix works well.

 Make it lower in fat: I would argue that this bread contains a healthy amount of fat, but you can replace the oil with applesauce if you’re following a low-fat diet.